Gerudhoh/Poetweet/README.md

-ALSO FYI THE SYLLABLE COUNTING LIBRARY THAT I USED IS BUGGY :( There's an issue on github about it, don't blame me.
+(ALSO FYI the syllable counter library that I used is buggy :( There's an issue on github about it, don't blame me.)